Danila-Pechenev/InstructionAnalysisFramework/README.md

 ```

 ### Data collection
-A [Python program](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/data_collection/data_collection.py) was written to collect the data.
+To collect data, a [Python program](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/data_collection/data_collection.py) was written that provides many
-It provides many options for configuration for the needs of particular
+configuration options for the needs of specific users, as well
-users.
+as a convenient command-line interface that allows one to
+gather all the necessary data with a single command.
 In general, the program runs through certain files in parallel and tries to get an assembly listing
 of each file.
 If the attempt is successful, that is, the file contains the code,
 the path to the file and the number of all instructions found in it are
-recorded in a csv table, which is the result of the program.
+written in a csv table, which is the result of the program.
 Program parameters determine
 which files program goes through.
 One can get acquainted with them as follows:
 ```bash
 (venv) [...]$ python data_collection/data_collection.py --help